How to make affordable net zero carbon housing a reality

 As local authorities come under increasing pressure to meet net zero targets while delivering much-needed affordable housing supply, Passivhaus provides a clear way forward.

-Cullinan Studio has two Certified Passivhaus Designers, including Lara Michael.
-If you would like to discuss any of the issues about Passivhaus and affordable housing raised in this post, please drop Lara a line.
+Cullinan Studio has Certified Passivhaus Designers, including Johnny Winter.
+If you would like to discuss any of the issues about Passivhaus and affordable housing raised in this post, please drop Johnny a line.